SemanticComputing/sampo-ui/docs/pages/PortalConfig.md

 # Portal Config

-The `protalConfig.js` file is the entry point of your sampo config.
+The `protalConfig.js` file is the entry point of your Sampo-UI config.
 In here you define all the different perspectives your app has, as well as some layout of your front page.
 (Note that all manner of layout and styling config in here will be moved to css in future versions).

-A lot of the config options in here are remnants of older sampo projects that do not really fit into the generic model for version 4 onwards.
+A lot of the config options in here are remnants of older Sampo projects that do not really fit into the generic model for version 4 onwards.
 These will be removed in future versions.
 Only the important config options are described here.
-It can happen that sampo will not run without a value passed for some of these legacy configs, in those cases simply use a default value as in the example configs here.
+It can happen that Sampo-UI will not run without a value passed for some of these legacy configs, in those cases simply use a default value as in the example configs here.

 ## Content config

-``"portalID": "sampo",`` the portalID essentially defines which config directory sampo will read and use.
+``"portalID": "sampo",`` the portalID essentially defines which config directory Sampo-UI will read and use.

 ---

-``"staticsUrl": "",`` with a staticsUrl you can define a different url where sampo should look for your statics such as images and icons.
-If set to nothing sampo will look for them under `<portalID>/assets/`.
+``"staticsUrl": "",`` with a staticsUrl you can define a different url where Sampo-UI should look for your statics such as images and icons.
+If set to nothing Sampo-UI will look for them under `<portalID>/assets/`.

 ---